 Perhaps the best reason of all to be in Toulouse though, is where it is in Europe.
 Just an hour or two away by train or car in any direction is wonderful scenery and a selection of very different cultures.
 Albi the “cute version of Toulouse” and birthplace of painter Toulouse-Lautrec is the number one daytrip in our opinion, with the newly cleaned up “Paris by the sea” Bordeaux the best weekend trip from Toulouse.
 North is the Lot valley, the least populated region in France, with endless rolling hills, twisting rivers and vineyards.

-South, The Pyrenees mountains, just over an hour away by car (cheap car hire available) is a paradise for skiers, walkers, climbers and cyclists, then Spain on the other side.
+South, The Pyrenees mountains, just over an hour away by hire car is a paradise for skiers, walkers, climbers and cyclists, then Spain on the other side.

 The only problem is choosing where to go for your weekends away!

 Three hours’ drive or train west brings you to the Atlantic coast: Biarritz, St Jean de Luz and San Sebastian, all of which are superb beach destinations with enviable standards of living.